-Table 3: Non-Specified Investment Limits
+Table 3: Non-Specified Investment Limits (Unchanged)

-Cash limit

-Total long-term investments £21m

-Total investments without credit ratings or rated below A- (excluding other Local Authorities) £1.5m

-Total investments (except pooled funds) with institutions domiciled in foreign countries rated below AA+ £1.5m

-Total non-specified investments £24m
+Table of Itell opening intestinent Limite (Onenangea) Cash limit Total long-term investments £21m Total investments without credit ratings or rated below A- (excluding other Local Authorities) £1.5m Total investments (except pooled funds) with institutions domiciled in foreign countries rated below AA+ £1.5m Total non-specified investments £24m

-The Council has used a significant amount of internal borrowing over the last decade to fund its Capital Programme.
+^{}The Council has used a significant amount of internal borrowing over the last decade to fund its Capital Programme.
 This has created a capacity for external borrowing within current limits and Prudential Indicators.
 With current spending envelope challenges it makes sense for the Authority to look at how externalising this borrowing might be used to generate fiscally-derived revenue savings.
 Any planned use of long-term investments in this way would be subject to a sound business case and usual governance oversight (See Commercial Plan and Capital Strategy for details)

-Investment Limits: The Authority's revenue reserves available to cover investment losses are forecast to be £18 million on 31st March 2021.
-In order that no more than roughly one third of available reserves will be put at risk in the case of a single default, the maximum that will be lent to any one organisation (other than the UK Government) will be £6 million.
+Investment Limits: The Authority's revenue reserves available to cover investment losses are forecast to be £14 million on 31st March 2022.
+In order that less than one half of available reserves will be put at risk in the case of a single default, the maximum that will be lent to any one organisation (other than the UK Government) will be £6 million.
 A group of banks under the same ownership will be treated as a single organisation for limit purposes.
 Limits will also be placed on fund managers, investments in brokers' nominee accounts, foreign countries and industry sectors as below.
 Investments in pooled funds and multilateral development banks do not count against the limit for any single foreign country, since the risk is diversified over many countries.